Software-Bridge/arts-and-crafts-and-cooking/recipes/tortilla-soup.md

 For this recipe I prefer to prepare chicken ahead of time, either to barbeque it an hour or so early, or else I use leftover chicken (say from a roast) for it.
 I do prefer the chicken 'holds it's own' in the soup, so I prefer to do a barbeque with some extra flavoring on it.

-For example coated in olive oil, salt, pepper, garlic powder and italian seasons.
+For example coated in olive oil, salt, pepper, garlic powder and italian seasoning.
 Otherwise if I have some leftover chicken I might saute it in a skillet with the same ingredients for a minite or so to give it some extra flavor and texture.

 **Fried Tortilas**